JorgeCastellanos90/JorgeCastellanos90.github.io/_pages/about.md

 ---
+layout: single
 title: "About Me"
-path: /about/
+permalink: /about/
 header:
-excerpt: "Michael Rose is just another boring, tattooed, time traveling designer from Buffalo New York."
   image: "/images/Seismolab.png"
 ---

 I am a Ph.D. candidate in Geophysics at Caltech's Seismological Laboratory in Pasadena, California.
 My research focuses on using a wide variety of both classical and modern seismological tools to characterize the Earth's multi-scale structure and quantify its wave propagation properties.
 Some of my main interests include elastic wavefield imaging, tomographic reconstructions, seismic interferiometry, full-waveform inversion and ground motion prediction.